CosmeValera/CosmeValera.github.io/content/blog/2024-09-01-shared-styles-monorepo.md

 <h4><b>🤔 Overview</b></h4>

-In large-scale projects, especially those using a monorepo structure, maintaining consistent styles across multiple applications is crucial.
+In large-scale projects maintaining consistent styles across multiple applications is crucial.
 Here are two key approaches for managing shared styles:

 1. 📦 Creating a shared styles library as an <b>npm package</b>.
 2. 🔗 Directly importing styles from <b>a centralized directory</b> within the monorepo.